- Stakeholder engagement

 The National Disability Insurance Agency (NDIA) implements the National Disability Insurance Scheme (NDIS), which supports a better life for Australians with a significant and permanent disability, and their families and carers.

 After winning a competitive tender, Icon was appointed to overhaul the usability of the NDIS website and redevelop on Drupal – the leading enterprise-level open source platform.

 NDIS takes a participant-first approach

 There are around 4.3 million Australians who have a disability.
-The National Disability Insurance Scheme (NDIS) offers a new approach to supporting people with disabilities that’s been developed around two core principles:
+The NDIS offers a new approach to supporting people with disabilities that’s been developed around two core principles:

 - Giving people with disability better choice and control over their funding and supports, and

 - Helping them reach their goals through reasonable and necessary support.